NewDayTechnology/benchmarkdotnet.analyser/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md)

-A .NET CLI tool for analysing [BenchmarkDotNet](https://benchmarkdotnet.org/) results.
+A .NET tool for analysing [BenchmarkDotNet](https://benchmarkdotnet.org/) results.

 BDNA aggregates and analyses [BenchmarkDotNet](https://benchmarkdotnet.org/) results for performance degredations.
-If you want to ensure your critical code has acceptable performance in your CI pipelines BDNA may help you.
+If you want to ensure your critical code has acceptable performance in your CI pipelines BDNA might help you.

 ---